eth-educators/website/staking-gathering-2023.md

 ### Spaces to Unwind

 Need a breather between sessions?
-Relax and recharge in our dedicated chill-out zones.
-Whether you're reflecting on a presentation or engaging in lively conversations, these cozy spaces are perfect for unwinding.
+Relax and recharge in our dedicated chill-out zone.
+Whether you're reflecting on a presentation or engaging in lively conversations, this cozy space is perfect for unwinding.

 ### Stay Connected